Q&A

 Good or bad, it’s news, and news generally makes a stock more volatile in the short term.
 A CEO transition will usually make a stock’s price more volatile in the short term.
 This is why many companies signal a transition well in advance.
 An abrupt departure by a CEO is rarely good news.

-READ ALSO: What happens if water is released in space?
+READ ALSO: What is business intelligence in simple words?

 Can shorting shares get a CEO fired?